-I went to several schools, none with high standards, yet I became fascinated by learning and managed to create an education through contact with intriguing people I found on my journey: my ‘midwives’ I call them.
+I went to several schools, none with high standards, yet became fascinated by learning and created an education through contact with intriguing people I found on my journey: my ‘midwives’ I call them.
 I also learned much from early involvement in political, charitable and community campaigning and organising.
 This work has remained a feature of my whole adult life.

-I had a number of jobs whilst at school and afterwards, the most interesting of which were in rare book and print dealing in London, eventually managing a rare book shop in Bloomsbury before I went to train to teach, an early ambition.
-Married for twelve years, I have two sons – now aged 41 and 37 and, for the past 33 years have shared a rich, life with my male partner, including the care of his 11 year old son with two women friends, his mothers.
+I had a number of jobs whilst at school and afterwards, the most interesting of which were in rare book and print dealing in London, eventually managing a rare book shop in Bloomsbury before I trained to teach.
+Married for twelve years, I have two sons – now aged 45 and 40 and, for the past 33 years have shared a rich, life with my male partner.

 I am a keen writer, editor and communicator.
 I have exhibited and sold my photographs, had my poetry published, designed gardens and been a calligrapher.
 I remain a community and social activist involved in issues and causes internationally and have founded and chaired numerous organisations.
 I love travelling and seeing life from new perspectives.

 I have been privileged to spend my working life supporting people of all ages and backgrounds at points of growth and change in their own lives.
 Twenty years of this was as a teacher, school governor, Head of English in a comprehensive school and an inner city college, lecturer and manager – as well as being co-ordinator of one of the biggest Open College Networks in Britain.
 My last thirteen years in this rewarding work was in Access education for adults.